ex0dus-0x/ex0dus-0x.github.io/_posts/2020-09-13-boa-reversing.md

 ...
 ```

+### Executable Packing

 Bytecode files (which end in `.pyc`) are often the by-products you see and `.gitignore` in Python projects with custom modules, but when compiling into a packaged executable, they are crucially important.
-Python supports packaging executables using several variants of "packers", which help turn a project into an executable that can be run on a target operating system. **boa** provides unpacking support to multiple packers, with the most effort dedicated to **PyInstaller**, probably the most commonly used packer for cross-platform applications, which we'll take a look at.
+As mentioned, the Python ecosystem supports packaging executables using several variants of "packers", which help turn a project into an executable that can be run on a target operating system. **boa** provides unpacking support to multiple packers, with the most effort dedicated to **PyInstaller**, probably the most commonly used packer for cross-platform applications, which we'll take a look at.
 Other support has been added slowly for other packers such as **py2exe**, and **cx_Freeze**.

 Like many other known packers, PyInstaller "freezes" the compiled bytecode files (or bundled `.egg`s)  generated from source, including both external and standard library dependencies, converting them into Python archives (`.pyz` files) and injects them together into a final executable, with `TOC` (table of contents) objects acting as a headers to those locations.
 Once the executable is run, the environment is setup such that the external dependencies are recovered and loaded into `sys.path` using import hooks, and the functionality implemented at the entry point is run.

 To support unpacking for PyInstaller-based executables, **boa** interfaces and re-implements the functionality from the well-known [**pyinstxtractor**](https://github.com/extremecoders-re/pyinstxtractor) by the popular @extremecoders-re, which implements the unpacking process of Python archives, and recovering any bytecode paths and other important resources.

-> Read more about PyInstaller internals here: https://pyinstaller.readthedocs.io/en/stable/advanced-topics.html
+> Read more about PyInstaller internals here: \[https://pyinstaller.readthedocs.io/en/stable/advanced-topics.html\]([https://pyinstaller.readthedocs.io/en/stable/advanced-topics.html](https://pyinstaller.readthedocs.io/en/stable/advanced-topics.html) "https://pyinstaller.readthedocs.io/en/stable/advanced-topics.html"))

 ## Boa Intrinisics